tjwald/high-perf-ML/README.md

 In my case, we had multiple custom nlp models with complex algorithms deciding how and on what to use them.

-These models were bleeding a third of our budget on in production.
+These models were bleeding a third of our budget in production.

 For example, one of the models was processing 200 requests a minute.
-We needed it to process 20K requests a minute -> we need 1000 machines (we limited it to 100...).
+I needed it to process 20K requests a minute -> we need 1000 machines (we limited it to 100...).

-After many optimizations and a month of work, optimizing our FastAPI server and migrating to ONNX for the model inference, we got it to 28K requests a minute, and down to 1 server.
+After many optimizations and a month of work, optimizing our FastAPI server and migrating to ONNX for the model inference, I got it to 28K requests a minute, and down to 1 server.

-What were some of the bottlenecks we solved?
+What were some of the bottlenecks I solved?
-* Efficient use of async await - processing cpu and gpu workloads at the same time
+* Efficient use of async await - processing CPU and GPU computation at the same time
-* Dynamic Batching - gpus love batches, but we were getting single sentence requests from different processes
+* Dynamic Batching - GPUs love batches, but we were getting single sentence requests from different processes.
+So we collect them and run them together.
-* Using Onnx - pytorch is a training framework, both heavy in installations, but also slower in runtime.
+* Using Onnx - pytorch is a training framework, both heavy in installations (Fatter Image), but also slower in runtime.
+Migrating to ONNX solved both problems - reduced our image size by 60%, and our inference time from X4 to X20 depending on the algorithm.
 * Algorithmic Improvements - complex algorithms, with many ping pongs between the gpu and cpu, do not easily optimize.

+But we were reaching the limitations of python - our GPU was less than 30% utilized, and our cpu was spinning with decreasing latency with increased load.

 ### .Net 9.0

-After all of this work, dotnet 9 came out with many improvements to AI workloads, including the missing piece - tokenizers!
+After all of this work, dotnet 9 came out with many improvements to AI workloads, including the missing piece from our point of view - tokenizers!
+As all of our models were NLP based, we needed tokenizers to be able to implement our models in C#, and now we had them.
+In addition the new `Tensor<T>` type realy helps!

 In 2 days work, I was able to get most of my optimizations over to the ASP.NET framework, with ONNX for the model runtime, and guess what?

-We got 200K+ requests a minute.
+I got 200K+ requests a minute.

 The company didn't need this, and adding a new tech-stack to a python-only shop didn't make sense.

-## The Project
+## This Project

-The library [ML.Infra](ML.Infra) provides the foundation for optimizing your own models.
+The library [ML.Infra](ML.Infra) (Name TBD) provides the foundation for optimizing your own models.

 The repo also contains an example C# usage in the `Example.SemanticInference.*` folders.